MobilityData/gbfs/gbfs.md

 ## Field Definitions

+* Time stamp fields should be in POSIX time (i.e., the number of seconds since January 1st 1970 00:00:00 UTC)
 * ID fields in the document should be represented as strings that identify that particular object.
 They:
     * must be unique within like fields (bike_id must be unique among bikes)
     * do not have to be globally unique